jboss-developer/jboss-eap-quickstarts/contacts-mobile-basic/README.md

 * Add a new Contact
 * List/Detail view switcher, depending on what is currently displayed
 * About information
+* Theming - apply various themes (only on the List view)

 **Details page**